Skip to main content

 Local users Local users can be created by administrators.
 They can log in to the system with the combination of email address and password.
 Via PILOS, an email can be sent to the user upon creation, also a password reset function can be activated.

-Setup of external authenticators
+Setup of external authentication providers

 LDAP